 It’s a mystery how Marni Senofonte, who’s worked with Beyoncé 2007, has been able to remain relatively behind-the-scenes for so long, given her loud style, personality, and social media presence to boot.
 But the recent splash of “Lemonade” and her work with the “Formation” world tour has everyone watching.
 Senofonte broke into the fashion world roughly 20 years years ago, starting as Norma Kamali’s assistant and eventually making her way to style celebrities like Mary J. Blige, Kim Kardashian, Brandy, Lauryn Hill, and, yes, Jay Z, too.
 Prior to “Lemonade,” she worked with Beyoncé on her “On the Run” tour as well as her videos for “7/11” and “Feeling Myself.”
 Senofonte’s love of layers, statement pieces, and mixing high and low can be traced throughout the singer’s performance history.
 And if there’s one thing her bold Instagram poses prove, it’s that she’s always known how to slay.

+Did you have a hand in styling Beyoncé’s Met Gala look?
 Not directly, as I have been embroiled in getting the “Formation” world tour costumes set… But it was nice to see that Riccardo kinda kept in “Formation” by keeping in the same world that I have created for this project.
 There was a Victorian/antebellum feel to it.

+Did people interpret the theme well?
+Who were your favorites?
 Seems like everyone participated a bit more than years past, which is exciting and means that the years to come are gonna get good!
 I loved Karolína Kurková‘s dress, along with Kate Hudson, and Rita Ora’s… And of course Bey’s!

+In your opinion, what does the “future of fashion” look like?
 I think that it’s going to be more about what fashion feels like than what it looks like.
 The future of fashion is going to feel more comfortable than ever.
 We have pretty much reinvented the entire Victorian era with stretch-waist trimmers and leggings that make our asses rise a few inches.
 We are going to be able to redesign our bodies through our clothing, and it will most likely be comfortable!
 After designing this tour, I realized how able we are to develop structural shapes in easy, stretch comfortable fabrics.

+In your own words, how would you describe Beyoncé’s look?
+How has her look evolved since you started working with her in 2007?
 Since Bey’s “7/11” video, she has become more and more relatable.
 When I did the “Feeling Myself” video with her and Nicki [Minaj], we really got a taste of Bey as just one of us.
 Or if not one of us, at least only an arm’s length away.
 Letting some of the imperfections come through seemed rather perfect!

 Top three favorite Beyoncé style moments ever:

-1. "Why Don’t You Love Me” video.
+- “Why Don’t You Love Me” video.

-2. Mrs. Carter tour.
+- Mrs. Carter tour.

-3. "Lemonade” album cover.
+- “Lemonade” album cover.

+Do you have a favorite look from “Lemonade?”
+Or a look that you spent the most time on?
 Oh, man… So many!!!
 One of my favorite group shots was from “6 Inch.”
 It was such a fresh version of modern Victorian/antebellum.